KAV4N/StrikeEngine/docs/14-input-api.md

 ## Overview

 The `Input` class is a static utility class that provides polling-based access to keyboard and mouse input state.
-All methods are static - no instance is needed.
-Use it alongside the [Event System](EVENT_SYSTEM_API.md) for complete input handling: polling for continuous actions (held keys, cursor position), events for discrete actions (single press, release).
+All methods are static.
+Polling for continuous actions (held keys, cursor position), events for discrete actions (single press, release).
 ```cpp
 // Example: polling in onUpdate()
 if (Strike::Input::isKeyPressed(STRIKE_KEY_W)) {